What’s a spouse to do when her marriage is flying on one wing?

 But even after such a big sacrifice, He could not force the free gift of salvation on me.

-It’s something I have to accept as a free gift.
-In other word’s I have to use my will and say “yes”.
+Salvation is something I have to accept; in other word’s I have to use my will and say “yes”.

 In the same way, your spouse will have to make the changes they need themselves.